Bro. Cantalupi's Fundraising Drive

 costing us almost $4,000.

-The living proof that big fancy prices don't always correlate with big, pretty things.
+The living proof that big, fancy prices don't always correlate with big, pretty things.

 .